 During the 2017-2018 academic year, there were 31,162 undergraduates at UC Davis with 30,186 being full-time and 976 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UC Davis, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UC Davis, approximately 39% of students took out student loans averaging $4,971 a year.
-That adds up to $19,884 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UC Davis, approximately 23% of students took out student loans averaging $5,427 a year.
+That adds up to $21,708 over four years for those students.

 Contact details for UC Davis are given below.